Classroom Type: Online and on campus classes

 To earn a degree, students must satisfy all requirements in each of the areas below, in addition to their individual major program requirements.

-Students must complete the eight required courses below, for a total of 24 credit hours.
+Students must complete the required courses below, for a total of 24 credit hours.
+See which courses are being offered next semester.
 All course descriptions can be found in the Undergraduate Academic Catalog.

 In addition, students must complete the following course: